bchugg/stat-map/chaining.md

 - Union bound over all $n\leq N$ (again finite).
 - Use the chaining decomposition above to provide a bound on $X_\theta - X_{\theta_0}$.

-Chapter 2.2 in Talagrand's _Upper and lower bounds for stochastic processes_ provides the details.

-We obtain  a bound of the form:
+Chapter 2.2 in Talagrand's book below provides the details.
+We end up with a bound of the form:
 $$\Pr(\sup_{\theta}|X_\theta - X_{\theta_0}|\geq t S) \leq 2\sum_{n\leq N} 2^{2^{n+1}} \exp(-t^2 2^{n-1}) \lesssim \exp(-t^2/2),$$
 where $$S = \sup_{\theta\in\Theta} \sum_{n\leq N} 2^{n/2} \rho(\pi_n(\theta),\pi_{n-1}(\theta)) \lesssim \sup_{\theta\in\Theta}\sum_{0\leq n\leq N} 2^{n/2} \rho(\theta, \Theta_n) = A,$$where we've used the triangle inequality $\rho(\pi_n(\theta), \pi_{n-1}(\theta)) \leq \rho(\pi_n(\theta), \theta) + \rho(\theta, \pi_{n-1}(\theta))$.
 This gives $\E \sup_\theta X_\theta \lesssim A$.

 There are two main ways of dealing with $A$.
 One is [[generic chaining]], and one is [[Dudley chaining]].
 The latter is looser than the former, but sometimes easier to compute.

+# References
+- _Upper and lower bounds for stochastic processes_, Talagrand.